wpsharks/ubuntu-bootstrap/README.md

 # This allows for special event handling.
 Helpful, but not required at this time.
 ```

-_**Note:** If you don't install Landrush and instead you go with the simpler DNS plugin `vagrant-hostsupdater` (or you choose not to install a DNS plugin at all), it will mean that your VM will have a static IP address of: `192.168.42.42`_

-_This also means that you can only run a single VM at one time, because the static IP is the same for each VM.
-If you go this route and also want to run multiple VM instances at the same time you will need to change the IP address in the [`Vagrantfile`](Vagrantfile) for each additional VM that you bring up._
+##### `vagrant-hostsupdater` vs Landrush

+The `vagrant-hostsupdater` plugin is the easiest way to get started.
+It's quite simple in that it merely updates the `/etc/hosts` file in macOS.
+This avoids any confusion.
+You can just `$ sudo vi /etc/hosts` and take a quick peek at what's been done after you `vagrant up` for the first time.

+However, unlike the more powerful Landrush plugin, `vagrant-hostsupdater` doesn't automatically assign a new IP for each VM instance that you bring up.
+Instead, the IP is established by the `Vagrantfile`, and in the WebSharks Ubuntu Bootstrap (if you run the `vagrant-hostsupdater` plugin), your VM's IP address will always be the default hard-coded: `192.168.42.42`

-_You can just edit the [`Vagrantfile`](Vagrantfile) and bump the IP from `192.168.42.42` (default),  to `192.168.42.43`, `192.168.42.44`, etc (for each of your additional VMS)._
+You may eventually want to run multiple VMs at the same time; i.e., you'll need multiple IP addresses.
+To accomplish this with the `vagrant-hostsupdater` plugin you'll need to edit the [`Vagrantfile`](Vagrantfile) manually.
+Bump the IP from `192.168.42.42` (default), to `192.168.42.43`, `192.168.42.44`, etc. — for each of your additional VM instances.

+The Landrush plugin is slightly heavier, but it's also more flexible.
+It spins up a small DNS server and redirects DNS traffic, automatically registering/unregistering IP addresses for VMs as they come up and go down.
+With Landrush there is no need to edit the `Vagrantfile` manually.
+You can run several VMs all at the same time, all on different IPs, and without needing to edit the `Vagrantfile`.

 #### Step 2: Clone GitHub Repo (Ubuntu Bootstrap)